Intellectual property infringement

-An intellectual property (IP) infringement is the infringement or violation of an intellectual property right.
-There are several types of intellectual property rights, such as copyrights, patents, trademarks, industrial designs, plant breeders rights and trade secrets.
+An intellectual property (IP) infringement or an intellectual property theft is the unauthorized use, exploitation, or violation of an intellectual property right.
+There are several types of intellectual property rights, such as brands, copyrights, patents, trademarks, industrial designs, holding and parent companies, plant breeders rights, products, publishers, and trade secrets.
 Therefore, an intellectual property infringement may for instance be one of the following: